argotorg/solidity-website/src/posts/2025-12-18-lost-storage-array-write-on-slot-overflow-bug.md

 At the language level, a cleanup loop may be a part of the code generated for:

 - *Deletion*: Using `delete` on an array clears all its elements.
-- *Partial Assignment*: When assigning one static array to another, the target array's elements are overwritten.
+- *Static Array Assignment*: When assigning one static array to another, the target array's elements are overwritten.
-    If the target array is longer than the source, the remaining elements must be cleared.
+    In the *partial assignment* case, where the target array is longer than the source, the remaining elements must be cleared.
-    For example, assigning a 3-element array to a 10-element array overwrites the first 3 elements and clears the remaining 7.
+    For example, assigning an `uint[3]` array to `uint[10]` array overwrites the first 3 elements and clears the remaining 7.
-- *Full Assignment*: When assigning a shorter dynamic array to a longer one, cleanup must be performed on the excess elements.
+- *Dynamic Assignment*: When assigning a shorter dynamic array to a longer one, cleanup must be performed on the excess elements.
 - *Element removal*: Calling `<array>.pop()` removes the last element and clears its storage.
-    For complex types (structs, nested arrays), this triggers the cleanup loop.
+    For complex types containing nested arrays this triggers the cleanup loop.

 A copy loop is a part of: